Sean7789/2024_summer_342_notes/Jun_20.md

 Hello World

 ### Things I'm confused about
-How long do I pay parking in summer?
+How long do I pay for parking in SUMMER?

 ### Code demo in lecture
 ```c++